orlp/glidesort/README.md

 # License

-Glidesort is dual-licensed under Apache License, Version 2.0 and MIT licenses.
+Glidesort is dual-licensed under the Apache License, Version 2.0 and the MIT license.